-The Company currently estimates its annual effective income tax rate to be approximately 28% for fiscal 2005, as compared to the actual 25% effective income tax rate in fiscal 2004.
-The 27% effective tax rate for the first quarter of fiscal 2005 is lower than the expected annual effective tax rate primarily due to the recording of research and development tax credits allowed for the fourth quarter of fiscal 2004 by The 2004 Working Families Act, enacted on October 4, 2004, that extended the research and development tax credit from June 30, 2004 to December 31, 2005.
-The estimated annual effective tax rate for fiscal 2005 is 7% lower than the United States federal statutory rate primarily due to a benefit of approximately 11% related to foreign earnings taxed at less than the United States federal rate, research and development tax credits and an unclease in tax benefits recorded arising from the Company's forecast of its ability to use its capital loss carryforwards, partially offset by state taxes of approximately 4%.
-The prior fiscal year rate was lower than the United States federal rate, an increase in the foreign earnings taxed at less than the United States federal rate, an increase in the foreign earnings taxed at less than the United States federal rate, an increase in the forecast of our ability to use capital loss carryforwards, and research and development credits, partially offset by state taxes.
+The Company currently estimates its annual effective income tax rate to be approximately 22% for fiscal 2005, as compared to the 25% effective income tax rate in fiscal 2004.
+The Company's estimated effective tax rate for fiscal 2005 decreased from 24% in the second quarter to 22% in the third quarter, which resulted in an 18% effective tax rate in the third quarter of fiscal 2005.
+The Company reduced its income tax expense in the third quarter of fiscal 2005 by recording a tax benefit of approximately \$42 million related to the Company's increased ability to use capital loss carryforwards and a tax benefit of approximately \$38 million related to an election made to compute the Company's California state income tax based solely on income earned within the United States.

+The estimated annual effective tax rate for fiscal 2005 is 13% lower than the United States federal statutory rate primarily due to benefits of approximately 10% related to foreign earnings taxed at less than the United States federal rate, 3% related to research and development tax credits, 3% related to an increase in tax benefits recorded arising from the Company's forecast of its ability to use its capital loss carryforwards, partially offset by state taxes of approximately 3%.
+The prior fiscal year rate was lower than the United States federal statutory rate as a result of foreign earnings taxed at less than the United States federal rate, an increase in the forecast of our ability to use capital loss carryforwards, and research and development credits, partially offset by state taxes.

-The Company has not provided for United States income taxes and foreign withholding taxes on a cumulative total of approximately \$1.7 billion of undistributed earnings of certain non-United States subsidiaries indefinitely invested outside the United States.
+The Company has not provided for United States income taxes and foreign withholding taxes on a cumulative total of approximately \$1.6 billion of undistributed earnings of certain non-United States subsidiaries indefinitely invested outside the United States.
 Should the Company decide to repatriate foreign earnings, the Company would have to adjust the income tax provision in the period management determined that the Company would repatriate the earnings.
-The Company is currently studying the impact of the one-time favorable foreign dividend provisions enacted on October 22, 2004, as part of the American Jobs Creation Act of 2004, and may decide to repatriate future earnings of some of its foreign subsidiaries.
-However, the decision to repatriate would relate solely to future earnings to be generated after the date such decision was made.
+The Company is currently studying the impact of the one-time favorable foreign dividend provisions enacted on October 22, 2004 as part of the American Jobs Creation Act of 2004.
+The Company expects to repatriate \$500 million of foreign earnings no later than fiscal 2006 at an expected tax cost of approximately \$33 million.

 The Company believes, more likely than not, that it will have sufficient taxable income after stock option related deductions to utilize the majority of its deferred tax assets.
-As of December 26, 2004, the Company has provided a valuation allowance on net capital losses of \$130 million.
+As of June 26, 2005, the Company has provided a valuation allowance on net capital losses of \$73 million.
 The valuation allowance related to capital losses reflects the uncertainty surrounding the Company's ability to generate sufficient capital gains to utilize all capital losses.

-Deferred tax assets, net of valuation allowance, decreased by approximately \$133 million from September 26, 2004 to December 26, 2004 primarily because of the use of deferred tax assets to offset the current tax liability that otherwise would have resulted from current operations.
+Deferred tax assets, net of valuation allowance, decreased by approximately \$99 million from September 26, 2004 to June 26, 2005 primarily because of the use of certain deferred tax assets to offset the current tax liability that otherwise would have resulted from current operations.